mlevans0/altmetric-details-page-api-docs/source/data-endpoints-citations.rst

     * - ``key``
       -
       -
-      - The API key that you were issued
+      - The API key that you were issued.

   .. include:: shared/status-codes.rst